MohamedRadwan-DevOps/devops-step-by-step/source/mastering-microsoft-devops-solutions/source/microsoft-devops-demos-labs.md

 In this demo, you will learn and understand ....

-### Automate release notes with GitHub and Azure DevOps
+### Create and deploy container image with Azure Kubernetes Services (AKS) and Azure container Registry (ACR)

+In this demo, you will learn and understand ....

+### Helm Chart Deployment to Azure Kubernetes Service AKS

 In this demo, you will learn and understand ....